Mahasthangarh: Citadel

-The citadel (see map alongside), the fortified heart of the ancient city, is rectangular in plan, measuring roughly 1.523 km long from north to south, and 1.371 km from east to west, with high and wide ramparts in all its wings.
+The citadel is the fortified heart of the ancient city, is rectangular in plan, measuring roughly 1.523 km long from north to south, and 1.371 km from east to west, with high and wide ramparts in all its wings.
 Area of the citadel is approximately 185 ha.
 The Karatoya, once a mighty river but now a small stream, flows on its east.

 Till the 1920s, when excavations started, the inside of the citadel was higher than the surrounding areas by over 4 metres and was dotted with several straggling elevated pieces of land.
 The rampart looked like a jungle clad mud rampart with forced openings at several points.
 The rampart was 11–13 m higher than the surrounding area.
 At its south-east corner stood a mazhar (holy tomb).
 A later day mosque (built in 1718–19) was also there.

 At present there are several mounds and structural vestiges inside the fortifications.
 Of these a few of note are: Jiat Kunda (well which, according to legends, has life giving power), Mankalir Dhap (place consecrated to Mankali), Parasuramer Basgriha (palace of a king named Parasuram), Bairagir Bhita (palace of a female anchorite), Khodar Pathar Bhita (place of stone bestowed by God), and Munir Ghon (a bastion).
 There are some gateways at different points: Kata Duar (in the north), Dorab Shah Toran (in the east), Burir Fatak (in the south), and Tamra Dawaza (in the west) At the north-eastern corner there is a flight of steps (a later addition) that goes by the name of Jahajghata.
 A little beyond Jahajghata and on the banks of the Karatoya is Govinda Bhita (a temple dedicated to Govinda).
 In front of it is the site museum, displaying some of the representative findings.
 Beside it is a rest house.